Coverage B: Disability Retirement

 You will not receive service credit while you receive a disability retirement benefit.
 Your benefit will continue to be paid as long as you remain disabled, without respect to age.
 If we determine you are no longer disabled, your disability retirement will be terminated.

-If you plan to reinstate to active member status, first make an appointment with a CalSTRS benefits counselor to discuss important considerations, including how your future benefits may be affected.
+If you plan to reinstate to active member status, first make an appointment with a CalSTRS benefits specialist to discuss important considerations, including how your future benefits may be affected.

 To apply for a disability retirement benefit, you must meet the following requirements: